cescoffier/introduction-to-vert.x/intro-to-vertx-post-4.md

 }
 ```

 Notice the `mapEmpty`.
 The method returns a `Future<Void>`, as we don't care of the HTTP Server.
-To create an `AsyncResult<Void>` from an `AsyncResult<Something>` use the `mapEmpty` method.
+To create an `AsyncResult<Void>` from an `AsyncResult<Something>` use the `mapEmpty` method, discarding the encapsulated result.

 ## Implementing the REST API on top of JDBC

-So, at this point we have everything setup, but our API is still relying on our in-memory back-end `products`.
+So, at this point we have everything setup, but our API is still relying on our in-memory back-end.
 It's time to re-implement our REST API on top of JDBC.
 But first we need some utility methods focusing on the interaction with the database.
 These methods have been extracted to ease the understanding.

 First, let's add the `query` method: